What does shorting the pound mean and how can you short pound sterling?

 Shorting (or ‘selling’) the pound means taking a position that will earn you a profit if the value of the pound goes down in relation to other currencies.
 Selling is the opposite of going long (buying), which means taking a position that makes profit if the pound’s market price increases.

-Forex is traded in pairs, with a base currency and a quote currency in each pair.
-When you open a long position, you are in effect buying the base currency and selling the quote.
+Forex is traded in pairs, with a base currency (the first currency in the pair) and a quote currency (the second currency) in each pair.
+When you open a long (buy) position, you are in effect buying the base currency and selling the quote.
 If the base strengthens against the quote, you make a profit.
-When shorting a currency pair, you are doing the opposite: you’ll profit if the base currency weakens against the quote currency.
-In other words, one method of shorting the pound is to sell a pair with it as the base currency.

 Let’s use GBP/USD as an example.
 The price of GBP/USD is 1.22075 (so it costs $1.22 to buy £1) and you think GBP is going to decrease in value against USD – so you open a short position.
 If the price quote drops below 1.22075 by more than the spread, you will make a profit.